 The principle aims for RE sets out the knowledge, skills and understanding that children of different abilities and maturities are expected to have by significant milestones.
 The key indicators of attainment in RE are contained in three principle aims - making sense of beliefs, making connections and understanding the impact.
 Each of the three elements of the teaching and learning approach is important, and pupils should make progress in all of them.
+The central concepts of different religions and worldviews help children to build their knowledge base and understand how beliefs and practices connect.
+Therefore, building on prior knowledge is key to ensuring progress.
 The steps to success are detailed for teachers to refer to.